How to Find Complaints Against a Doctor or Hospital

 Court records can be problematic when you use them in the process of evaluating a doctor.
 Anybody can sue anyone and sometimes patients sue their doctor because of an unrelated or made up issue.
-Even in situations where courts have “thrown out” lawsuits because there was not any malpractice there is still a record of the doctor having been sued.
+Even in situations where courts have dismissed lawsuits because there was not malpractice involved, there is still a record of the doctor having been sued.
 So, be careful in making evaluations based on the existence of a civil court action against a doctor or hospital.

 Bottom line: Being sued does not mean that there was ever any sort of medical error made by the doctor.
 Ornery patients have sued many good physicians without cause, and many of those lawsuits have been dismissed as frivolous, but their record still remains.

 There are organizations whose purpose is to rate the quality of physicians.
 One of these is the National Committee for Quality Assurance (NCQA).
 This group gathers data about the quality of care that doctors provide to their patients.
 They then base a doctor’s grade on the information they receive.

 Some health insurance companies provide information about their physicians, such as their education, specialty, and work history.
 This information may be available on your insurance company’s website, or over the phone.

 Do Your Homework – No Short Cuts Allowed

 Choosing a healthcare provider, or a hospital is important.
 Do your homework; it is well worth your time and energy.
 Make sure you read our section on HOW TO FIND AND BUILD YOUR HEALTHCARE TEAM.